veda-consulting-company/uk.co.vedaconsulting.mosaico/TESTING.md

    2. _Observe_: Redirect to `civicrm/a/#/mailing/123` and open with Mosaico layout
    3. Enter a mailing name.
 (Make a mental note of the name.)
    4. Under "Design", choose a template.
-   5. _Observe_: A dialog opens with Mosaico.
+   5. _Observe_: A full-screen dialog opens with Mosaico.
    6. Create a block.
 Edit some text.
 (Make a mental note of the content.)
    7. Save.
  2. Immediately re-edit
    1. Under "Design", open the template again.
-   2. _Observe_: A dialog opens with Mosaico.
+   2. _Observe_: A full-screen dialog opens with Mosaico.
 It restores the content from before.
    3. Save or close
  3. Try a full reload
    1. Navigate to "Mailings => Draft and Unscheduled"
    2. Find your mailing.
 Click "Continue".
    3. Under "Design", open the template again.
-   4. _Observe_: A dialog opens with Mosaico.
+   4. _Observe_: A full-screen dialog opens with Mosaico.
 It restores the content from before.

 ## Manual Test: Tokens